Updated: Jun 27

 Preparing a budget is the easy part.
 Sticking to the budget you have prepared is where the hard work lies.
 Review your budget periodically to ensure that you are on the right track.
 If possible, and especially in the early days, run a daily check to determine the progress that has been made so far.

 At Qinta, we can provide you with market-leading high yield savings accounts while giving you tools like our financial goal tracker so you know when you will achieve your budget and savings goals.
-Sign up to get early access and early-bird rewards here.
+Sign up to get early access here.

 4. Do a monthly budget evaluation